Candida Moss: God's Ghostwriters (2024)

 The Spectator wrote that Moss's "massive achievement is to shift the paradigm and tell the early Christian story (as far as is possible) from the perspective of the enslaved."

 The New York Times Book Review concluded that the book made "it impossible to ignore the labor between the lines.”

 The Wall Street Journal described it as "by far the best account we have of the roles by enslaved people in supporting the high literary culture of the ancient world more broadly."
 It added that "No one can possibly doubt, after reading this vigorous and provocative book, that the whole texture of Christian thought would have looked very different without them."
 At the same time, some reviewers took issue with Moss's use of Saidiya Hartman's methods of critical fabulation and criticized the speculative nature of some of her arguments.
 The book was distinctive as the first work of ancient history written for the general public to be published with a companion website containing thousands of additional endnotes and references.

 In his 2024 endorsement for God's Ghostwriters, New York Times bestselling-author Reza Aslan described Moss as "the most compelling voice in Biblical Scholarship".

 On his blog Variant Readings, Manuscript expert Brent Nongbri described it as "probably the most important book in New Testament studies written in the last half century."

+The book received the 2026 Grawemeyer Award in Religion.

 Public scholarship and journalism

 Moss is a columnist for National Geographic and was previously a columnist for The Daily Beast.
 She has written for the Los Angeles Times, Politico, The New York Times, BBC Online, TIME, CNN.com, The Washington Post, HuffPost, The Chronicle of Higher Education,America and the Times Higher Education Supplement.

 In January 2015, Moss and her coauthor Joel Baden were the first to reveal the Hobby Lobby smuggling scandal to the public when they wrote about the company's import of illicitly obtained cuneiform tablets for the Daily Beast.

 Moss has served as papal news contributor for CBS News, and contributed to the BBC Radio 4's In Our Time.
 She was an academic consultant to the television series The Bible, and an on-air expert and host for National Geographic Explorer, as well as for the History, Travel, and Smithsonian Channels.

 Moss is an advocate for public academic scholarship.
 In a 2022 article for data-based website Academic Influence, Moss topped the list of the ten most influential women in religious studies in that last ten years.
 Following a unanimous recommendation from their Outreach Prizes Committee, the Society for Classical Studies awarded Moss the 2024 Mary-Kay Gamel Public Outreach Award for her public scholarship.
+In 2025 she was awarded the Richards Award for Public Scholarship from the Society of Biblical Literature.